-The site is situated in Zone A06 of the B2 Alcester Landscape Sensitivity Study (2011) and is identified as having high sensitivity to both residential and commercial development.
-The northern section of the zone is identified as a Green Area Belt and Schedule Monument area.
+The site is situated in Zone A09 of the B2 Alcester Landscape Sensitivity Study (2011) and is identified as having medium high sensitivity to residential and high sensitivity to commercial development.
+The northern section of the zone is identified as a Parks, Gardens and Amenity Greenspaces Area.
+The middles section of the zone is identified as a Warwickshire Wildlife Reserve.
+The zone is categorised as having high sensitivity to both commercial and residential development.
+The reports states that: